-First published in 1960 as the Archives of American Art Bulletin, the Archives of American Art Journal is the longest-running scholarly periodical devoted to the history of American art.
-Today it supports new approaches to and out-of-the-box thinking about primary sources.
+First published in 1960, as the Archives of American Art Bulletin, the Archives of American Art Journal is the longest-running scholarly periodical devoted to the history of art in the United States.
+Today it showcases new approaches to and out-of-the-box thinking about primary sources.

 The Journal publishes two types of articles:

 - Research-based feature articles of 5,000 to 7,000 words (including endnotes) for peer review that present innovative interpretations of archival materials;

 - Short commissioned texts of 1,000 to 3,000 words (including endnotes) for editorial review that highlight specific materials in the Archives’ collections or explore historical and methodological questions about primary sources.

-We also welcome proposals for other kinds of research-based or creative contributions that support the mission of the Journal.
+We also welcome proposals for other kinds of research-based or creative contributions that support the Journal’s mission.

-Designed by Pentagram, the Journal has been distributed by the University of Chicago Press since 2015.
-It is currently published twice a year, in the spring and fall.
+The Archives of American Art Journal has been distributed by the University of Chicago Press since 2015.
+It is published twice a year, in the spring and fall.
 Back issues are available through JSTOR.

-A complete manuscript submission includes all of the following, emailed to email@example.com:
+A complete manuscript submission includes all of the following:

 - The manuscript text as one MS Word doc file, with endnotes, all double-spaced.
 Please do not use headers or footers.
-Text and notes should conform to The Chicago Manual of Style, 16th ed.
+Text and notes should conform to The Chicago Manual of Style, 16th edition.

 - A single PDF containing all proposed illustrations, with complete caption information (e.g., artist, title, date, medium, dimensions, collection/location).

 Unlike many other peer-reviewed publications, the Archives of American Art Journal obtains and pays for all image reproductions and permissions to publish them.